ZhouYuxuanYX/Unsupervised-Deep-Learning-Framework-for-Anomaly-Detection-in-Time-Series-/README.md

 reconstruct it again without losing the main information.

 ## Models for online settings
-In the online settings, the time series data are divided into fixed-sized segments, and each segment is seen as an exmple *Multilayer Perceptron(MLP): predict the next elements based on the previous segment *1 D Convolutional Auto-encoder: reconstruct the given segment as input *Variational 1D Convolutional Auto-encoder: reconstruct the given segment as input
+In the online settings, the time series data are divided into fixed-sized segments, and each segment is seen as an exmple:

+*Multilayer Perceptron(MLP): predict the next elements based on the previous segment *1 D Convolutional Auto-encoder: reconstruct the given segment as input *Variational 1D Convolutional Auto-encoder: reconstruct the given segment as input